Saint-Laurent, Paris: Stained glass (19th century)

-The church has a remarkable collection of stained glass windows, dating from the 19th and 20th centuries.
-They present a particularly complete history of development of French stained glass in the 19th century.
+The church has a collection of stained glass windows, dating from the 19th and 20th centuries.
+They present a history of the development of French stained glass in the 19th century.

 Before the 1850s the windows in the church were mostly clear glass or glass with simple geometric patterns. to admit a maximum of light.
 The windows in the chapels were oftenn covered with curtains.
 This began to change in the 19th century, after a visit to London by the Count of Chabrol in 1823.
 He admired the London church windows, and commissioned several windows from British glassmakers for the Saint Elizabeth of Hungary Church, Paris He also brought British glassmakers to Paris to train French craftsmen at the Saint-Laurent workshop.

 One of the earliest existing windows in the church depicts Saint Lawrence.
 It was made in 1846/47 by Ernest Lami de Nozan (1801–1877), based on a design by Auguste-Nicolas Galimard (1813–1880).
 They also made the window of the Apostles(1846–47), depicting Saints John, Paul, and Peter, as well as Judas.

 "Saint Lawrence" (1846–47) by Ernest Lami de Nozan and Auguste-Nicolas Galimard.